California woman crashes through restaurant ceiling after asking to use the bathroom

 WARNING: Video contains strong language.

-The restaurant staff said the woman asked to use the restroom and an employee allowed her, CBSLA reports.
-The woman was in the bathroom for a long time, causing a line to form before she was eventually heard crawling in the ceiling, the outlet reports.
+The restaurant staff said the woman asked to use the restroom and an employee allowed her, the restaurant confirmed to Fox News.
+The woman was in the bathroom for a long time, causing a line to form before she was eventually heard crawling in the ceiling.

 FAMILY ‘HORRIFIED’ BY ‘POLITE NOTICE’ RESTAURANT STAFF HANDS OUT